 To access the RDC, your project must be approved by the Census Bureau.
 Once approved, you will receive special sworn status.
 The links on this page will give you important information about the application process.
 If you are planning to submit a project proposal please contact the RDC administrator early in the process.

-Introduction to Research Using the RDC
+Introduction to Research Using the RDC (coming soon!)

 How to Apply for Access